 Changed Sleep Cycles

 If you can’t fall asleep because of pain, why not take pain medication?
-Hold on, this might sound like an easy way out, but some opioids and other sleeping medications alter your sleeping phases and affect the way you rest.
+This might sound like an easy way out, but some opioids and other sleeping medications alter your sleeping phases and affect how you rest.

-Should you miss out on the four crucial stages of sleep; the light, intermediate, deep, and REM you’ll wake up feeling like you’ve been in a kickboxing match; tired and still in pain even if you sleep the recommended eight hours.
+Should you miss out on the four crucial stages of sleep; light, intermediate, deep, and REM, you’ll wake up feeling like you’ve been in a kickboxing match; tired and still in pain even if you sleep the recommended eight hours.